R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/stack.rst

 Squirrel exchanges values with the virtual machine through a stack.
 This mechanism has been inherited from the language Lua.
-For instance to call a Squirrel function from C it is necessary to push the function and the arguments in the stack and then invoke the function;
+For instance to call a Squirrel function from native code it is necessary to push the function and the arguments in the stack and then invoke the function;
-also when Squirrel calls a C function the parameters will be in the stack as well.
+also when Squirrel calls a native function the parameters will be in the stack as well.

 Stack Indexes
 -------------